If you’re looking to volunteer and connect with your community, check out our big fat list of charities in Singapore with a worthy cause.

 13. Beyond Social Services

 Want to play a part in breaking the poverty cycle of underprivileged children and youth?
-Register yourself (or get your mates on board) and make someone’s day by running an activity for the kids, sharing a skill or hobby, hosting an event or simply providing a listening ear.
-Beyond Social Services is open to other ideas as well – have a chat with the friendly team if you’ve got something else in mind.
+Register yourself (or get your mates on board) and make someone’s day.
+Start by running an activity for the kids, sharing a skill or hobby.
+You can also host an event or simply provide a listening ear.
+Beyond Social Services is open to other ideas as well.
+Have a chat with the friendly team if you’ve got something else in mind.

 Beyond Social Services, #01-42/52, 26 Jalan Klinik, Singapore 160026